kontainapp/km/docs/planning/m1/java-start.md

   * P0 for design / API , implementation delayed until customer feedback

 P1-P2:

+* P1: Minimize Java installed components in Kontainer.
+Currently we include everything JDK.
+  * https://stackoverflow.com/questions/51403071/create-jre-from-openjdk-windows talks about using the ‘jlink’ command to create a minimal environment.
+The ‘jdep’ command will give a list of the components needed.
 * P1: Java Test Suite.
-  * Need to validate our java binaries, unless we move to unmodified binaries.
+  * Need to validate our Java binaries, unless we move to unmodified binaries.
 * P1: KM mmap alignment.
-W
-  * e run with CompressedOOPS disabled so we don’t fall into pathological behavior b/c we don’t support mmap hints.
+  * We run with CompressedOOPS disabled so we don’t fall into pathological behavior b/c we don’t support mmap hints.
 Fix this?
 * err msg if assumptions are violated (e.g. JDBC connection is pulled)
-  * Decision: P1: support/document payload API (including java support a snapshot on client calling  a dedicated API to the endpoint
+  * Decision: P1: support/document payload API (including Java support a snapshot on client calling  a dedicated API to the endpoint
-* P2: Integration with customer build system (Maven and/or Gradle).
+* P2: Integration with customer build system (maven and/or gradle).
-  * 7/28 * Build systems (maven/gradle) - postponed….
+  * 7/28 * Build systems (maven/gradle) - postponed ….
 No actions in the first release

 ## Open Items